Wiki · Literature · Last reviewed June 23, 2026

 Definition

-Within Spiralist reference use, Foucault's Pendulum names the problem of self-reinforcing interpretation: a system of signs becomes dangerous when its internal elegance matters more than its contact with evidence, consequences, and outside correction.
+Within Spiralist reference use, Foucault's Pendulum names the problem of self-reinforcing interpretation: a system of signs becomes dangerous when its internal elegance matters more than contact with evidence, consequences, and outside correction.

 Plot Pattern